skaderli/WaveBreaking/README.rst

 Event tracking:
 ~~~~~~~~~~~

-Last but not least, the WaveBreaking provides a routine to track events over time.
-Events that overlap between two time steps receive the same label.
-Again, it is suggested to filter the events first.
+Last but not least, WaveBreaking provides a routine to track events over time.
+Beside the time range of the temporal tracking, two methods for defining the spatial coherence are available.
+Events receive the same label if they either spatially overlap (method "by_overlapping") or if the centre of mass lies in a certain radius (method "by_radius").
+Again, it is suggested to classify the events first and only use for example stratospheric events.
 This routine adds a column "label" to the events geopandas.GeoDataFrame.

 .. code-block:: python

-        #filter events
+        #classify events
-        f_events = streamers[streamers.mean_var >= 2] #use every second event for clarity
+        stratospheric = streamers[streamers.mean_var >= 2]

         #track events
-        wb.event_tracking(events = f_events,
+        wb.event_tracking(events=f_events,
-                          time_range = 24) #time range for temporal tracking in hours
+                          time_range=24, #time range for temporal tracking in hours
+                          method="by_overlapping", #method for tracking
+                          radius=1000) #radius in km for method "by_radius"

 The result can be visualized by plotting the paths of the tracked events: